 - Only 8.9% of companies survey candidates at every possible touchpoint, compared to 11,5% in 2016.
 (CandE research, TalentBoard)

-- Only 25% of candidates were asked to provide feedback about their experience prior to start date.
+- Only 25% of candidates were asked to provide feedback about their experience prior to the starting date.
 (CandE research, TalentBoard)

 Candidates do not feel respected